MoreSaltMoreLemon/gist-front-end/README.md

 * Custom CSS styling with extensive use of CSS grid for layout.
 * Rails API backend, following RESTful pattern with JWT authentication.

+Note: I violated JavaScript camelcase naming conventions throughout this app in order to keep the property names in obvious correllation with the rails backend and the JSON that was served down.
+This served to reduce errors and make the sourced data obvious.
+I would however *love* to know a better way to handle this.

 ## Todo:

 ### Features
-- [ ] Have focus shift intuitively from input to input
+- [x] Have focus shift intuitively from input to input
 - [ ] Recipe Scaling
-- [ ] Incorporate unit scaling into ratio bar displays
+- [x] Incorporate unit scaling into ratio bar displays
-- [ ] Make recipe-step yields either calculated or custom set.
-Currently only calculated
+- [x] Make recipe-step yields calculate based upon recipe-step unit
-- [ ] Improve form submit so that enter submits the form.
+- [x] Improve form submit so that enter submits the form.
 Some forms require a click
 - [ ] Make recipes favoritable and appear in user list of ingredients
 - [ ] Make auto-suggestion list of ingredients from available ingredients
 - [ ] Improve error handling for erroneous requests
 - [ ] Steamline sub-recipe and ingredient forms
-- [ ] Improve Buttons
+- [x] Improve Buttons
 - [ ] Add Instructions field to step form

 ### Error Handling